-- Master's degree (M.A.) in Child, Family, and School Psychology - Educational Specialist (Ed.S.) degree in School Psychology, with an option of obtaining an additional concentration in Early Childhood Special Education - Doctoral degree (Ph.D.) with two distinct tracks: - School Psychology Licensure Program - o Pathway for Ed.S. professionals
+- Master's degree (M.A.) in Child, Family, and School Psychology - Educational Specialist (Ed.S.) degree in School Psychology, with an option of obtaining a concentration in either Early Childhood Special Education or Addictions in Schools. - Doctoral degree (Ph.D.) with two distinct tracks: - School Psychology Licensure Program - o Pathway for Ed.S. professionals